UWrc/UWrc.github.io/docs/guides/ood/apps/desktop.md

 [desktop-form]: /img/docs/ood/desktop-form.jpg 'Example Klone Desktop form submission'
 [desktop-running]: /img/docs/ood/desktop-running.jpg 'Example Klone Desktop running'

-Desktop on Hyak's Open OnDemand (OOD) provides a virtual Linux desktop in your web browser.
-The desktop runs on an allocated compute node and is displayed through VNC, making it useful for graphical user interface (GUI) applications that need Hyak compute resources.
+Desktop on Open OnDemand (OOD) provides a virtual Linux desktop in your web browser.
+The desktop runs on an allocated compute node and is displayed through VNC, making it useful for graphical user interface (GUI) applications that need compute resources.

 Use a desktop session when you need to run GUI software that is not available as a dedicated OOD app, or when you want a more general interactive desktop environment for launching graphical tools.